fbzavaleta/ThingSpeaks_DataIngestor/README.md

 First, Install docker and [docker-compose](https://docs.docker.com/compose/install/)  on your OS.

-Then modifique the .env like your needs:
+Then modify the .env like your needs:
 ```bash
 cd app
 cp .env_example .env